lift/framework/README.md

 ## License

 Lift is open source software released under the **Apache 2.0 license**.
-You must be a committer with signed committer agreement to submit patches.
-You can learn more about Lift's committer policy on the Lift website.
+Generally speaking, you must be a committer with signed committer agreement to submit significant changes to Lift.
+We do, however, accept some small changes and bugfixes into Lift from non-committers as outlined above in the Pull Requests section.

 ## Continuous Integration